Macy’s (NYSE:M) Issues Q4 2021 Earnings Guidance

 Macy’s (NYSE:M) updated its fourth quarter 2021 earnings guidance on Friday.
 The company provided EPS guidance of $1.670-$1.870 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.910.
 The company issued revenue guidance of -.

-A number of brokerages have recently issued reports on M. Credit Suisse Group boosted their target price on Macy’s from $19.00 to $32.00 and gave the stock an underperform rating in a report on Friday, November 19th.
-Gordon Haskett boosted their target price on Macy’s from $37.00 to $50.00 and gave the stock a buy rating in a report on Thursday, November 18th.
-Deutsche Bank Aktiengesellschaft upped their price target on Macy’s from $29.00 to $35.00 and gave the stock a hold rating in a report on Friday, November 19th.
-Citigroup upped their price target on Macy’s from $20.00 to $29.00 and gave the stock a sell rating in a report on Friday, November 19th.
-Finally, Jefferies Financial Group upped their price target on Macy’s from $23.00 to $27.00 and gave the stock a buy rating in a report on Friday, August 20th.
-Four equities research analysts have rated the stock with a sell rating, four have issued a hold rating and six have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Macy’s has a consensus rating of Hold and a consensus price target of $33.00.
+M has been the subject of a number of recent research reports.
+Deutsche Bank Aktiengesellschaft raised their price target on Macy’s from $29.00 to $35.00 and gave the stock a hold rating in a research note on Friday, November 19th.
+Telsey Advisory Group raised their price target on Macy’s from $33.00 to $40.00 and gave the stock a market perform rating in a research note on Friday, November 19th.
+Credit Suisse Group raised their price objective on Macy’s from $19.00 to $32.00 and gave the company an underperform rating in a research note on Friday, November 19th.
+Bank of America raised their price objective on Macy’s from $21.00 to $25.00 and gave the company an underperform rating in a research note on Friday, November 19th.
+Finally, Jefferies Financial Group raised their price objective on Macy’s from $23.00 to $27.00 and gave the company a buy rating in a research note on Friday, August 20th.
+Four analysts have rated the stock with a sell rating, four have given a hold rating and six have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Macy’s presently has an average rating of Hold and an average price target of $33.00.

-The business also recently announced a quarterly dividend, which will be paid on Monday, January 3rd.
-Stockholders of record on Wednesday, December 15th will be issued a dividend of $0.15 per share.
-This represents a $0.60 annualized dividend and a dividend yield of 1.93%.
-The ex-dividend date is Tuesday, December 14th.
-Macy’s’s dividend payout ratio is 22.56%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, January 3rd.
+Shareholders of record on Wednesday, December 15th will be given a $0.15 dividend.
+The ex-dividend date of this dividend is Tuesday, December 14th.
+This represents a $0.60 annualized dividend and a yield of 2.24%.
+Macy’s’s payout ratio is 22.56%.

-Macy’s announced that its Board of Directors has initiated a stock repurchase program on Thursday, August 19th that allows the company to repurchase $500.00 million in shares.
-This repurchase authorization allows the company to purchase up to 7.2% of its shares through open market purchases.
-Shares repurchase programs are generally an indication that the company’s management believes its shares are undervalued.
+Macy’s announced that its board has authorized a share repurchase program on Thursday, August 19th that permits the company to buyback $500.00 million in shares.
+This buyback authorization permits the company to reacquire up to 7.2% of its stock through open market purchases.
+Stock buyback programs are typically an indication that the company’s leadership believes its stock is undervalued.

-In other news, CFO Adrian V. Mitchell sold 2,397 shares of the stock in a transaction dated Wednesday, November 24th.
-The stock was sold at an average price of $31.82, for a total transaction of $76,272.54.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, SVP Paul Griscom sold 1,216 shares of the stock in a transaction dated Tuesday, September 7th.
-The shares were sold at an average price of $21.79, for a total value of $26,496.64.
+In related news, CFO Adrian V. Mitchell sold 2,397 shares of the company’s stock in a transaction dated Wednesday, November 24th.
+The stock was sold at an average price of $31.82, for a total value of $76,272.54.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, SVP Paul Griscom sold 1,700 shares of the company’s stock in a transaction dated Friday, September 24th.
+The shares were sold at an average price of $23.83, for a total value of $40,511.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 5,765 shares of company stock valued at $158,965.
-Company insiders own 0.58% of the company’s stock.
+In the last 90 days, insiders have sold 5,765 shares of company stock valued at $158,965.
+0.58% of the stock is currently owned by corporate insiders.

 Macy’s Company Profile